department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 ### Evaluative Study (remote, moderated)

 #### Method
 * We want to conduct moderated, remote, think-aloud user interviews with usability testing using a pre-release build of the VA mobile app.
-The non-screenreader user interviews will be 60 minutes in length, and we expect the screenreader user interviews to be 120 minutes in length.
+The non-screenreader user interviews will be up to 60 minutes in length, and we expect the screenreader user interviews to be up to 120 minutes in length.
 * We will conduct the research in two blocks, for simpler analysis & less researcher context-switching:
   * Screenreader users scheduled in a block (with a11y ride along support)
   * Non-screenreader users scheduled in a block